-NAIROBI, Kenya (AP) " The United Nations commission of inquiry for South Sudan now has broader powers to pursue human rights abuses like mass rape and torture in the country's three-year civil war.
+NAIROBI, Kenya (AP) " The United Nations commission of inquiry for South Sudan now has broader powers to pursue human rights abuses in the country's civil war.

 The U.N. inquiry began a year ago to document human rights violations in South Sudan.
 Since then, a fragile peace agreement there has collapsed and ethnic fighting has spread.

-The commission of inquiry this month reported that South Sudan was experiencing ethnic cleansing and conditions that could lead to genocide.
-It said most of the human rights violations have been committed by South Sudan's government security forces.
+The inquiry this month reported that South Sudan was experiencing ethnic cleansing and said violations mostly have been committed by government security forces.

-The commission of inquiry's findings will be shared with the African Union hybrid court for South Sudan, whose creation has been delayed even as the international community calls for accountability.
+Its findings will be shared with the future African Union hybrid court for South Sudan.